MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/3-exercise-train-model-builder.md

 ## Inspect your model

-The evaluate step in the Model Screen allows you to inspect the evaluation metrics and algorithm chosen for the best model.
+The Evaluate step in the Model Builder screen allows you to inspect the evaluation metrics and algorithm chosen for the best model.
 Remember that it's okay if your results are different from those mentioned in this module since the algorithm and hyperparameters chosen may be different.

 ## Test your model